How to File a DMCA Takedown on Xvideos (2026 Guide)

 - The effect of the use on the market for the original

-Filing a DMCA notice against content that is clearly fair use can result in a successful counter-notification and expose you to liability under § 512(f) for material misrepresentation.
+Filing a DMCA notice against content that is clearly fair use can produce a successful counter-notification and expose you to liability under § 512(f) for material misrepresentation.

 Tips for Adult Content Creators